sj-simmons/DUlib/README.md

     Putting `graph = 5`, for example, when calling `train`, redraws the graph at epoch 5, throwing a way the graph at previous epochs, which can be useful in some instances.
-  * The modules in the library are now structured as:
-    ```bash
-        du
-        ├── examples.py
-        ├── lib.py
-        ├── conv
-        │   └── models.py
-        └── rec
-            ├── lib.py
-            └── models.py
-    ```

 **Version 0.8** (November 21, 2019)
   * The new normal with respect to `device`: